-We would like to convey our heartfelt thanks to all who are guided, given direction and made it happen $\,$
+We would like to convey our heartfelt thanks to all who are guided, given direction and made it happen

-- Dr KS Varaprasad, Chairperson of Working on Seeds, Odisha and Working Group on Seed Systems, RRA Network - Members of Working Group of Seed Systems, RRA Network
+- Dr KS Varaprasad, Chairperson of Working on Seeds, Odisha • and Working Group on Seed Systems, RRA Network - Dr. C. Lavanya, ICAR-Indian Institute of Oil Seeds Research - Members of Working Group of Seed Systems, RRA Network